Alfred V. Verville: U.S. Army service

 Following World War I, in the capacity as an engineering advisor, Verville joined General Billy Mitchell and his aide, Lieutenant Clayton Bissell, on their sailing trip to Europe in December 1921.
 The three men toured France, Italy, Germany, Holland, and England in order to check on the European progress of aviation.
 From their research they produced a 206-page report, which was published as a U.S. Army Air Service Information Circular.
 General Mitchell asked Verville to incorporate some of the European developments they had observed and to produce a plane for the U.S. Army Air Service's participation in the upcoming 1922 National Air Races.

-The resulting plane, the Verville-Sperry R-3 Racer, was the second plane to utilize retractable landing gear and incorporated many features advanced for its time.
+The resulting plane, the Verville-Sperry R-3, was the second plane to utilize retractable landing gear and incorporated many features advanced for its time.
 The completion of the R-3 encountered challenges because the planned Curtiss D-12 engine was not available.
 So, instead Verville had to use the problematic Wright H-3 (Hispano) engine, which had major vibration issues.
 Three R-3s competed in the 1922 National Air Races, but only one finished in 5th place with a top speed of 181 mph.
 After the 1922 race, Verville was able to finally obtain a Curtiss D-12 engine.
 It was installed on an R-3 and based on trials, it was determined that it could break a world record.
 On March 31, 1923, with Orville Wright officially observing from the ground, pilot Lieutenant Alexander Pearson Jr. set a 500 km world speed record of 167.73 mph over a 10-lap course at Wilbur Wright Field.
 For the 1924 National Air Races, his R-3 won the 1924 Pulitzer Speed Trophy at 216 mph.